FarmShare Tariff Trial

 The trial aims to see if participants can manage their electricity use in a way that aligns their consumption of electricity with their generation of electricity, in order to reduce their energy costs.

-This is not a process that would be feasible to implement permanently because the systems used to bill customers are not designed to group multiple connections on the same property or combine multiple connections belonging to the same customer.
+This is currently not a process that would be feasible to implement permanently because the systems used to bill customers are not designed to group multiple connections on the same property or combine multiple connections belonging to the same customer.

 Trial term